PUSHY, PUSHY

 So I kept pushing.
 And pushing.
 And stopping for water.
 And pushing.

 Let’s be clear.
-Although I was not having to run at full speed, my little Star mower was requiring me to be very, very assertive with my pushiness and let’s just say that I was using leg, arm, and back muscles that haven’t been worked since…
+Although I was not having to run at full speed, my little Star mower was requiring me to be very, very assertive with my pushiness and let’s just say that I was using the leg, arm, and back muscles that haven’t been worked since…

 Well, anyway the point is.